davidkpiano/react-redux-form/docs/guides/faqs.md

 export default BirthDate;
 ```

+Also, see [./validation.md](the validation guide) for more information.

 ### How do I get the component instance? `ref={...}` doesn't work.

 Use `getRef={(node) => ...}` in place of `ref`.
 This is due to the fact that React treats the `ref` prop as a "magic" prop that doesn't get propagated down through wrapped components.